jiankafei/rile/README.md

 # rile
-pull to refresh or loadmore and infinate
+pull to refresh or loadmore and infinat.
-Coming soon
+Coming soon.